-Representation of the audit committee of a publicly traded, multinational telecommunications corporation in connection with DOJ and SEC investigation into possible FCPA violations related to the corporation's operations in Central and Eastern Europe.
+Representation of the audit committee of a publicly traded, multinational telecommunications company before the DOJ and the SEC in connection with the audit committee's independent investigation into possible FCPA violations related to the company's operations in Central and Eastern Europe.

 Representation of a publicly traded, multinational conglomerate in a global, risk-based FCPA compliance review of operations in over 70 countries and related internal investigations at numerous subsidiaries, including in the manufacturing, services and healthcare sectors.

 Advised US trade association as to FCPA compliance in the conduct of the association's international operations, including official travel, entertainment, sponsorships and donations.

 Representation of a state-owned defeasance entity in connection with investigations by US criminal and bank regulatory authorities related to the alleged fraudulent acquisition of junk bonds and insurance assets of a failed California insurance company.